 All these teas are appropriate and desirable to drink during pregnancy due to its positive effects on the body.
 Tea manufacturers offer a variety of different teas for our enjoyment, so it is easy to choose the one you love.

-Pregnant women should be careful what they consume.
-If you are pregnant you should be careful on what you eat and what you drink.
-You should watch out on the nutrition even after giving birth because you will breastfeed.
+Pregnant women should be careful about what they consume.
+If you are pregnant you should be careful about what you eat and what you drink.
+You should consider on nutrition even after giving birth because you will breastfeed.

-You should be extra careful on the caffeine intake.
+You should be extra careful about the caffeine intake.
 So, is black tea safe during pregnancy?
-Too much of caffeine can affect negatively on your fetus.
-Fetus doesn’t have such efficient system for caffeine degradation so it can stay in it for a longer time than in adults.
+Too much caffeine can affect negatively your fetus.
+The fetus doesn’t have such an efficient system for caffeine degradation so it can stay in it for a longer time than in adults.

 It can cause different side-effects such as increased heart rate, may affect its intrauterine movement and feeding.
 It can also hamper the different developmental stages of the fetus which you don’t want.